vijayram13/StopwatchApp/README.md

 ### Installing

 1. Clone or download the repository to your local machine
+2. Open the project in your code editor
-2. Open the index.html file in your web browser to run the app
+3. Open the index.html file in your web browser to run the app

 ## Built With